dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We also need to set Pythons's, NumPy's and PyTorch's random seeds using the Poutyne function to make our training (almost) completely reproducible.

-> See [here](https://determined.ai/blog/reproducibility-in-ml/) for more explanation of why setting seed does not guarantee complete reproducibility.
+> See [here](https://determined.ai/blog/reproducibility-in-ml/) for an explanation on why setting seed does not guarantee complete reproducibility.

 ```python
 set_seeds(42)